 TIPS TO TRAIN FOOT MUSCLES

 The foot is often ignored when it comes to developing strength, mobility, coordination, and so much more.
-Perhaps there is a lot of benefits for runners in doing exercises for the foot.
+Perhaps there are a lot of benefits for runners in doing exercises for the foot.

 Implementing a foot strengthening program reduces the likelihood of falls in the elderly, increases the performance on jumping, and agility tests for athletes, and reduces the likelihood of running-related injuries.